dex2dot0/community-plugin-docs/website/docs/documentation/tools/Utilities/Skin Encompass.md

 ![Skin Encompass Form](/img/SkinEncompass/SkinEncompass_Form.png)

+15. You can set a company name by defining it in the Company Name field.

-15. To set the default button colors for Encompass, click on the Button Color button and select a color theme by selecting a default theme or choosing Define Custom Colors:
+16. To set the default button colors for Encompass, click on the Button Color button and select a color theme by selecting a default theme or choosing Define Custom Colors:

 ![Default Button Colors](/img/SkinEncompass/SkinEncompass_Form_Button_Color.png)

-16. Additional customization can be applied to the Banner, Logo, and Icon properties by selecting the following:
+17. Additional customization can be applied to the Banner, Logo, and Icon properties by selecting the following:

 ![Banner, Logo, and Icon](/img/SkinEncompass/SkinEncompass_Form_Options.png)

-17. TBD
+18. TBD